sunmuffin42/RPG-character-gen/README.md

 Note that the output to the terminal will appear without the name and context; the idea being that you can go into the text file afterward and add the names of people (`name`, obviously) and where the players met them (`context`).

 I'd recommend playing with the `characteristics.json` file just so it won't generate anything you don't want to try to do.
 I included things I'm fine with doing, but not everyone can do a Kiwi accent, e.g.

+NB: I know a lot of these things are not exclusive even in the same group (eg one can be drunk and sexy, one can use multiple sets of pronouns, etc).
+This is for quick decisions on the fly and is always up to the interpretation of the GM, never definitive (OBVIOUSLY).